lisatiann/divergent-coding-test/README.md

 ## Database

-Please create a free cluster on MongoDB and replace the current URI in the "model.js" file with your own.
+Please create a free cluster on [MongoDB's website](https://www.mongodb.com/) and replace the current URI in the "model.js" file with your own.